AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

        end loop;
     end Well_Formed_Loop;

-Removing the problematic line leads to a valid SPARK program.
-Note that the additional condition being tested in the C for-loop has been moved to a separate exit statement at the start of the loop body in SPARK.
+Removing the problematic line leads to a valid program.
+Note that the additional condition being tested in the C for-loop has been moved to a separate exit statement at the start of the loop body.

-SPARK loops can be increasing as above, or decreasing:
+SPARK (and Ada) loops can increase (or, with explicit syntax, decrease) the loop counter by 1 at each iteration.

 .. code-block:: ada

       for I in reverse 0 ..
 4 loop
+         ... -- Successive values of I are 4, 3, 2, 1, 0
+      end loop;

-SPARK loops can iterate over integers as above, or over other scalar types like
+SPARK loops can iterate over any discrete type; i.e., integers as above or enumerations:
-enumerations:

 .. code-block:: ada

       type Sign is (Negative, Zero, Positive);

       for S in Sign loop
+        ...
+      end loop;

 Avoiding the Dangling Else Issue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In its effort to minimize the number of keystrokes, C does not provide a closing symbol for an if-statement.
-This makes it possible to write the following code which appears to try to return the absolute value of its argument, while it actually returns its opposite:
+C does not provide a
+closing symbol for an if-statement.
+This makes it possible to write the following code, which appears to try to return the absolute value of its argument, while it actually does the opposite:

 .. code:: c run_button